Feature #10231: ERA5 meteo

 True!
 Just need to make sure it defaults to

 False, since it is already set to T for ERA5 preprocessing.

 After closer look, this new key looks like a quick way of avoiding writing save file (in case it is not compiled with HDF4) when

 This is ok for now, but we'll have to rethink the all logic around restarts.
 Note that option 32 for

 istart provides now all the functionality of a save file but with a restart file: remapping and missing tracers are handled.

-#7 Updated by Philippe Le Sager 8 days ago
+#7 Updated by Philippe Le Sager about 3 years ago

 - % Done changed from 50 to 70